Ongoma6/Commerce-Website/README.md

 ## Credits

-Web design and development by [Your Name or Agency]
+Web design and development by Ongoma Moses
 Inspired by modern luxury e-commerce best practices.

 ***